Using the microbiome to treat disease

 Our team of translational microbiome experts have developed a unique platform which combines the capabilities of machine learning and microbiology to inform microbiome drug discovery and development.

-We currently supply a donor derived microbiome-based therapy used by doctors and hospitals to treat recurrent C.difficile infection and Ulcerative Colitis.
+We currently supply a donor derived microbiome-based therapy used by doctors and hospitals to treat recurrent C.difficile infection.

 BiomeBank's pioneering research has been published in these leading medical journals: